CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 ### 2 5 Inadequate logging of security-relevant events

-If security-relevant events are insufficiently logged by the Web application, they can not be traced at a later time and the cause can no longer be determined.
+If security-relevant events are insufficiently logged by the web application, they can not be traced at a later time and the cause can no longer be determined.
 Critical errors and attacks, such as unauthorized configuration changes to the Web application, go unnoticed and a vulnerability can then be difficult to resolve.

 ### 2 6 Disclosure of security-related information in web applications